-- best practice is to arrive 10-15 minutes prior to the start of your shift so you are not rushed - always sign on at the designated site. - you may be allocated to a different area than that originally booked if you are working at a hospital/aged care facility. - · be required to do a COVID RAT the following must be carried with you at the site:
+- Arrive 10-15 minutes prior to the start of your shift. - Always sign on at the designated site. - You may be allocated to a different area than that originally booked if you are working at a hospital/aged care facility.

+the following must be carried with you at the site:
-- · current nursing registration (nurses only).

-- identification badge (everyone).
+- Current nursing registration (nurses only). - Identification badge (everyone). - Working with children card (where applicable).

-- · Police Check or NDIS Clearance (everyone

-- State Dec (everyone